nicovank/StackMachineCompiler/README.md

 # StackMachineCompiler

-This project provides a simple compiler to compile from a elemtary language to the [StackMachine](https://danielschlegel.org/wp/teaching/csc344-spring-2020/assignment-1/) language.
+This project provides a compiler to compile from a simple language to the [StackMachine](https://danielschlegel.org/wp/teaching/csc344-spring-2020/assignment-1/) language.
 I wrote this program to make it easier to generate test cases for students.